 Guidelines for Professors of Students with Disabilities

 1. Appropriate and reasonable accommodations are best determined through an interactive process that most often includes the student with the disability and Office of Disability Services staff.
-Occasionally faculty or staff members will be asked to join in the discussion as the situation warrants but are encouraged to ask any questions or request assistance at any time.
+Faculty or staff members will be asked to join in the discussion as the situation warrants but are encouraged to ask any questions or request assistance at any time.

 2. Please refer students who identify themselves as students with disabilities to the Office of Disability Services and feel free to call to discuss any questions or concerns (Peters Hall G-27/28, x55588).